Acme Brick Lays the Foundation for Cloud Security with Forcepoint CASB

 Building supply company modernizes security with Forcepoint

-Long known for its eponymous red bricks, 130-year-old Acme Brick is now a building supply leader that relies on technology to speed up processes like stacking bricks or monitoring equipment in the field.
-Lacking visibility into employee usage of cloud apps, Acme sought a cloud security solution to be its eyes and ears.
-Introduced to Forcepoint by trusted advisor Cyber Watch Systems, Acme chose Forcepoint CASB to glean insight into allowed and unauthorized activity and pave the way to a cloud-first security strategy for user and data protection.
+Long known for its eponymous red bricks, 130-year-old building supply leader, Acme Brick, relied on technology to speed up processes like stacking bricks or monitoring equipment in the field, but lacked visibility into employee usage of cloud apps.
+Seeking a cloud security solution to be its eyes and ears, Acme chose Forcepoint CASB to glean insight into allowed and unauthorized activity and pave the way to a cloud-first security strategy for user and data protection.

 - Lack of visibility to both authorized applications, such as Box.net and Microsoft Office 365, and unauthorized activities.